mmychsoftserve/H_Unit_AI_Self_Assessment/GenAI Productivity Measurement Assessment Service.md

 ---

-### Q36: License & IP Compliance
+### Q31: License & IP Compliance

-**What This Question Measures**: This question measures license compliance for AI-generated code.
-If AI generates code using open-source licensed content, you must respect license terms.
-Failure can expose your organization to legal risk.
+**What This Measures**: Do you check if AI-generated code has licensing issues?
+(AI might suggest code copied from open-source with restrictive licenses)

 - [ ] 0 - No license checking for AI code
-- [ ] 1 - Manual review of suspicious code
+- [ ] 1 - Manual review when code looks suspicious
-- [ ] 2 - Basic license scanning tools
+- [ ] 2 - Basic license scanning tools (e.g., FOSSA, Snyk)
-- [ ] 3 - Automated checking in CI/CD
+- [ ] 3 - Automated license checking in CI/CD pipeline
-- [ ] 4 - Full IP review + legal oversight + training
+- [ ] 4 - Automated scanning + clear policy + team training on license risks
 - [ ] N/A - Not applicable

 **Your Score: _____**

 ---

-### Q37: Security Vulnerabilities in AI Code
+### Q32: Security Vulnerabilities in AI Code

-**What This Question Measures**: This question measures security vulnerability detection in AI-generated code.
-AI can introduce security bugs; automated scanning in CI/CD catches these before production.
+**What This Measures**: Do you scan AI-generated code for security vulnerabilities?
+(AI can introduce SQL injection, XSS, insecure dependencies)

 - [ ] 0 - No security scanning for AI code
-- [ ] 1 - Manual code review for security
+- [ ] 1 - Manual code review for security issues
-- [ ] 2 - Basic SAST/DAST tools
+- [ ] 2 - Basic security scanning tools (Snyk, SonarQube, Dependabot, npm audit)
-- [ ] 3 - Automated security scanning
+- [ ] 3 - Automated security scanning in CI/CD for every PR
-- [ ] 4 - Full security pipeline + AI-specific detection
+- [ ] 4 - Full security pipeline: static analysis + dependency scanning + secret detection + runtime checks
 - [ ] N/A - Not applicable

 **Your Score: _____**